Hi there! I'm Tiff!

 • I am a current MEng student with the HCIE group at CSAIL.
 As an undergrad, I studied computer science and humanities and mathematics at MIT.

-• My research interests lie in the intersection of human-computer interaction and artificial intelligence to understand data and information.
-My current master's thesis hinges on making dynamic data visualizations tailored to a user's interests.
+• My research interests lie in the intersection of human-computer interaction and artificial intelligence to help people unleash their creativity and understand writing.
+My current master's thesis hinges on making automatically illustrating poetry using generative AI.

-• At MIT, I am part of the THINK committee, where I select several research project proposals from high school students to mentor and fund their research.
-I also am the head teaching assistant for 6.1200 (Math for Computer Science).
+• At MIT, I was part of the THINK committee, where I select several research project proposals from high school students to mentor and fund their research.
+I also was the head teaching assistant for 6.1200 (Math for Computer Science).

 • In my free time, I write short stories and poetry.
 I also love traveling and going for hour-long walks around the city.